run-ai/docs/docs/admin/runai-setup/config/dr.md

 You will want to save these files, or extract a current version of the file by using the [upgrade](../self-hosted/k8s/upgrade.md) script.

-Administrators may also create templates.
-Templates are stored as ConfigMaps in the `runai` namespace.

 ## Recovery

 To recover Run:ai